-There is a School Council, each class nominates one pupil to attend the Council and feedback to the class.
+There is a School Council from Year 2, each class nominates one pupil to attend the Council and feedback to the class.
+Councillors in Year 6 feedback to Year R and 1 classes.

 The school has published various policies on the school's website (www.kingsworthy.hants.sch.uk).
 These policies evidence the school's commitment to the principles outlined in this policy and the public sector equality duty.